 Storyteller by David Grohl

 As I mentioned in an earlier blogpost I'm a certified, card-carrying Slacker anointed by filmmaker Richard Linklater himself.
-The 90s were probably one of the best times of my life -- grunge music, Doc Martens, plaid shirts and The Blind Pig -- where I was fortunate enough to see Nirvana before Nevermind.
+The 90s were probably one of the best times of my life -- grunge music, Doc Martens, plaid shirts and Ann Arbor's Blind Pig -- where I was fortunate enough to see Nirvana before Nevermind.
 Unfortunately, this was also before author David Grohl was drumming for them.
 This book was fun.
 From his weird little drummer-from-Rush ceremony to the numerous times he was almost killed (who gets hit in the head with a golf club??) to having his daughter choose a Joan Jett doll and then have the real Joan Jett come over for dinner, this was a fast, fun read that I can't recommend enough.

 The Amplified Come As You Are: The Story of Nirvana by Michael Azzerad